← Back to NotchPad Mac clipboard history and snippets

 Search clipboard history

-Find copied links, terminal output, addresses, commands, quotes, and drafts without trying to remember where they came from.
+Find copied links, terminal output, addresses, commands, quotes, colors, drafts, files, images, videos, and recently copied desktop files without trying to remember where they came from.

 Save reusable snippets